-At June 30, 2023, the District reported a liability of \$4,626,000 for its proportionate share of the collective net OPEB liability that reflected a reduction for state OPEB support provided to the District.
-The collective net OPEB liability was measured as of June 30, 2022.
-The total OPEB liability used to calculate the net OPEB liability was based on an actuarial valuation as of June 30, 2021.
-An expected total OPEB liability as of June 30, 2022 was determined using standard roll-forward techniques.
-The total OPEB liability used to calculate the collective net OPEB liability was based on a projection of the District's long-term share of contributions to the OPEB plan relative to the projected contributions of all participating employers, actuarially determined.
-At June 30, 2022, the District's proportion was 0.247562%.
+At June 30, 2024, the District reported a liability of \$3,537,000 for its proportionate share of the collective net OPEB liability that reflected a reduction for state OPEB support provided to the District.
+The collective net OPEB liability was measured as of June 30, 2023.
+The total OPEB liability used to calculate the net OPEB liability was based on an actuarial valuation as of June 30, 2022.
+An expected total OPEB liability used to calculate the collective net OPEB liability used to calculate the collective net OPEB liability was based on an actuarial valuation as of June 30, 2022.
+An expected total OPEB liability used to calculate the collective net OPEB liability was based on a projection of the District's long-term share of contributions to the OPEB plan relative to the projected contributions of all participating employers, actuarially determined.
+At June 30, 2023, the District's proportion was 0.26760%.